 The House Committee on Housing advanced the bill Monday.

 The Hawaii Association of Realtors opposed the measure, saying it could interfere with a landlord’s ability to find financially qualified tenants.
 By prohibiting discrimination based on the source of income, landlords could be exposed to potential liability for engaging in normal business practices, the group said in written testimony.

 The extra inspections and applications would be hard for smaller ‘mom-and-pop’ landlords to afford, and applications can take two months to approve, said Stathie Prattas, chairman of the government affairs committee for the Realtors.

 “That means the landlord is going to be out of income for that rent,” Prattas said.

-There are about 10,000 families on a waiting list for Section 8 vouchers or public housing in Hawaii, and the list for Section 8 vouchers alone is fewer than 1,000 families, according to Hakim Ouansafi, executive director of the Hawaii Public Housing Authority.
-The waiting list was closed in 2006, and no names have been added since then, he said.
+There are about 10,000 families on a waiting list for Section 8 vouchers or public housing in Hawaii, and the list for Section 8 vouchers alone is less than 1,000 families, according to Hakim Ouansafi, executive director of the Hawaii Public Housing Authority.
+The waiting list was closed in 2006, and no names have been added since that time, he said.

 Once a family is approved for a Section 8 voucher, it often takes four to five months to find housing, Ouansafi said.
 There are currently about 140 approved people who are searching for housing, he said.

 “There is a stigma that comes with Section 8.
 There is a lot of misunderstanding that the people who get Section 8 will ruin your place, and they will not take care of it and they’re a bunch of drunks,” Ouansafi said.

 But applicants’ backgrounds are checked thoroughly before they’re approved for a voucher, he said.
 “These are plain and simple good folks that are having a hard time paying the rent.”